Iris japonica variegata

 It sometimes grows on roofs.
 As this suggests, it’s pretty drought tolerant.
 Nice little hardy, evergreen, variegated Iris with white and lilac flower spikes.
 To 2ft tall.
 Please contact us for stock availability and sizes.

 A pretty evergreen variegated Iris for sunny spots in not too cold gardens.
 It spreads slowly by its roots and will benefit from being cut down in the spring so you only look at fresh new leaves in the summer.
 It prefers acid soil but will tolerate slightly limey soil.

-We use Slug Death (contains metaldehyde) on the nursery but you may rather avoid such stuff in the garden.
-I suspect that the sort spot this plant likes in the garden (hot and sunny) is - theoretically and fortunately - NOT the sort of place that slugs like but keep an eye open for them.
+I suspect that the sort of spot this plant likes in the garden (hot and sunny) is - theoretically and fortunately - NOT the sort of place that slugs like but do keep an eye open for them.

 Propagated by us by division